Relrin/terraform-sage/README.md

            ├ ...
            └ variables.tf
     ```
     The `configs` directory is required and used for correct and smooth work of this wrapper.
-The `terraform-sage` will track environments defined in `configs` directory and will make according action depends on invoke Terraform commands.
+The `terraform-sage` will track environments defined in `configs` directory and will make an according action depends on the invoked Terraform command.

     P.S.
 Also see the [project structure](#project-structure) section for more information about recommended project structure.